frawa/bomlint/README.md

 Those are the versions of the packages you want to align.

-## --fix
+## fix

-`bomlint` can fix the BOM errors for you, by passing the `--fix` option.
+`bomlint` can fix the BOM errors for you, by using the `fix` command.
 It will then change the versions in your package.json files according to the one set in the BOM file, if any.

-This option only touches your package.json files.
+This option only touches your `package.json` files.

-## --merge
+## merge

-Merge will change the BOM file and add versions found in the package.json files.
+Merge will change the BOM file and add versions found in the `package.json` files.
-It's the inverse of `--fix`.
+It's the inverse of `fix`.

 > This changes your dependency versions in the BOM file : handle with care !

+## purge

+The `purge` command will remove versions from the BOM file that are no longer used by any of the `package.json` files.

 ## Draft your initial `.bomlint.json` file